r4mmer/gitfig/README.md

 ### Config files

 Supports:

 Yaml: ".yaml" and ".yml" extensions

 JSON: ".json"

-and python files will be processed
+Python files will be processed

 So a file like this:
 ```python